 Kiwi Olympian Lucy Van Dalen feels like she’s in a partnership

-Many New Zealanders didn’t know who Lucy Van Dalen was when she was selected at the last minute to run in the Olympics.
+Many New Zealanders didn't know who Lucy Van Dalen was when she was selected at the last minute to run in the 2012 Olympics in London.

 "Just getting to the semis was a goal of mine and I accomplished that so I feel so pleased with the whole experience.
 It's amazing and it was great to come back out today," Lucy told Sky TV after the race.

 For the Wanganui-raised Van Dalen the Olympic berth was not just a personal achievement; it also represented validation for the athlete that God truly was using her for his purposes.

 A born-again Christian since the age of 16 after growing up in a home with Christian parents, she says her running never became a passion until she saw the wider purpose God had in mind.

 "I feel like this is a partnership with God.
 He is using me and favouring me because I trust in Him.
 It doesn't have to be just in running, but I feel like that draws me closer to him," she says.
 "My running is a gift from God, and I want to use it for Him."